Battle of Chatkol: 13 March: retaking Outpost Alice

 Outpost Alice was attacked at 00:15, first by an artillery bombardment, then by a massed PVA infantry attack.
 Retreating to their lines under fire, one soldier from the original garrison was found to be missing.
 When Alice was retaken, patrols were sent out to find the missing soldier.
 By 06:00, a wounded soldier, the survivor of Outpost Alice, was seen crawling towards the front line and was evacuated to a MASH hospital by helicopter.

 7–8 April

-Realising that a PVA breakthrough was a distinct possibility, Corporal Raymond Beringer of the Luxembourg Platoon, A Company moved his .30 caliber machine gun to the roof of his bunker to enable a broader field of fire.
+Realizing that a PVA breakthrough was a distinct possibility, Corporal Raymond Beringer of the Luxembourg Platoon, A Company moved his .30 caliber machine gun to the roof of his bunker to enable a broader field of fire.
 After the battle, the bodies of over 20 PVA soldiers were found within 200 meters of his bunker.
 For this action, Cpl.
 Beringer was awarded the American Bronze Star and recommended for the Silver Star.
 Despite this, the paperwork containing the recommendations for both medals were lost and the award was only made in 1992.

+18-19 April

+The B Company was attacked, and bombardment destroyed the machine gun and position of Sgt.
+Willem Hullebroeck.
+He left his collapsed position to take the weapon of a wounded comrade and immediately resumed fighting.